Paris Peace Conference (1919–1920): Mandates

 A central issue of the conference was the disposition of the overseas colonies of Germany (Austria-Hungary did not have major colonies, and the Ottoman Empire was a separate issue).

 Some British dominions wanted their reward for their sacrifice.
 Australia wanted New Guinea, New Zealand wanted Samoa, and South Africa wanted South West Africa.
 Wilson wanted the League to administer all German colonies until they were ready for independence.
-Lloyd George realized he needed to support his dominions and so he proposed a compromise: there would be three types of mandates.
+Lloyd George realized that he needed to support his dominions, so he proposed a compromise: There would be three types of mandates.

 Mandates for the Turkish provinces were one category and would be divided up between Britain and France.
 The second category, of New Guinea, Samoa, and South West Africa, were located so close to responsible supervisors that the mandates could hardly be given to anyone except Australia, New Zealand, and South Africa.
-Finally, the African colonies would need the careful supervision as "Class B" mandates, which could be provided only by experienced colonial powers: Britain, France, and Belgium although Italy and Portugal received small amounts of territory.
+Finally, the African colonies would need the careful supervision as "Class B" mandates, which could be provided only by experienced colonial powers: Britain, France, and Belgium, although Italy and Portugal received small amounts of territory.
 Wilson and the others finally went along with the solution.
 The dominions received "Class C Mandates" to the colonies that they wanted.
 Japan obtained mandates over German possessions north of the Equator.

 Wilson wanted no mandates for the United States, but his main advisor, Colonel House, was deeply involved in awarding the others.
 Wilson was especially offended by Australian demands and had some memorable clashes with Billy Hughes (the Australian prime minister), this the most famous: